Home Sellers Rights in Today’s Real Estate Market

 Work with a local RI Real estate agent who knows the community well you live in and sells what she lists in the shortest period of time.

 Find out why my state of the art aerial marketing SELLS my clients homes at top dollar and markets them to the widest audience possible.

 Understand she negotiates well and hard for you.
 Find out why the most exposure on the internet is your key to selling your RI home.

 Learn more by visiting RI Real Estate web site for all your Rhode Island house hunt and real estate needs.
-Sellers Rights in Today’s Real Estate Market is a must.
+Sellers Rights in Today’s Real Estate Market is a must to honor.

 Ginny Lacey Gorman is your go to RI coastal real estate agent for real estate in Rhode Island and beyond…knowing the geographic area, schools, happenings, important tidbits of information and businesses well.

-Waterfront, oceanfront, luxury and coastal RI real estate are her specialty but all of RI is her backyard.
-When you are in need of a good professional for your buying and selling needs and an internet savvy agent who sells RI houses in this real estate market – call Ginny at 401.529.7849 or email me at Ginny@RiHouseHunt.com.
+Waterfront, oceanfront, luxury and coastal southern RI real estate is her specialty but all of RI is her backyard.
+When you are in need of a good professional for your buying and selling needs and an internet savvy agent who sells RI houses in this real estate market – call Ginny Gorman at 401.529.7849 or email me at Ginny@RiHouseHunt.com.